kubernetes-retired/kubefed/charts/kubefed/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Kubernetes Federation V2
+# Kubernetes Cluster Federation

-Kubernetes Federation V2 is a Kubernetes Incubator project.
+Kubernetes Cluster Federation is a Kubernetes Incubator project.
 It builds on the sync controller (a.k.a. push reconciler) from [Federation v1](https://github.com/kubernetes/federation/) to iterate on the API concepts laid down in the [brainstorming doc](https://docs.google.com/document/d/159cQGlfgXo6O4WxXyWzjZiPoIuiHVl933B43xhmqPEE/edit#)